rescala-lang/REScala/contact.md

 ## Contributions

-REScala has been developed thanks to the contribution of several people:
+Rescala has been developed thanks to the contribution of several people:

 * [Mira Mezini](http://www.stg.tu-darmstadt.de/staff/mira_mezini/)